 Note: Keep the sensors free from snow, ice and large accumulations of dirt.
 If the sensors are covered, the system's accuracy can be affected.

 Do not clean the sensors with sharp objects.

-Note: When using a programmed MyKey you cannot switch this off.
-See MyKeyTM (page 98).
+Note: When using a programmed MyKey, you cannot switch the parking aids off.
+See MyKey[TM] (page 82).